OpenEvalProject/evals/manuscripts/elife-05375/v2/manuscript.md

 ## Abstract

-10.7554/eLife.05375.001 Bacterial small RNAs (sRNAs) are key elements of regulatory networks that modulate gene expression.
-The sRNA RydC of Salmonella sp . and Escherichia coli is an example of this class of riboregulators.
+Bacterial small RNAs (sRNAs) are key elements of regulatory networks that modulate gene expression.
+The sRNA RydC of Salmonella sp. and Escherichia coli is an example of this class of riboregulators.
 Like many other sRNAs, RydC bears a ‘seed’ region that recognises specific transcripts through base-pairing, and its activities are facilitated by the RNA chaperone Hfq.
 The crystal structure of RydC in complex with E. coli Hfq at a 3.48 Å resolution illuminates how the protein interacts with and presents the sRNA for target recognition.
 Consolidating the protein–RNA complex is a host of distributed interactions mediated by the natively unstructured termini of Hfq.
 Based on the structure and other data, we propose a model for a dynamic effector complex comprising Hfq, small RNA, and the cognate mRNA target.
-DOI: http://dx.doi.org/10.7554/eLife.05375.001

 ## Introduction